mariasofiadf/FEUP_LBAW/artefacts/er.md

 ## A2: Actors and User stories

-> Brief presentation of the artefact goals.
+> This artifact contains the specification of the actors involved and their user stories.
+This serves as agile documentation of the projects requirements.

 ### 1. Actors